Skip to content

 networks:

-1. Run Docker Compose: Execute the command docker-compose up to start the containers defined in the Compose file.
+1. Run the following command to start the project:

-You may update the docker-compose file to disable or add additional services but by default, the docker-compose file shipped with the project has the web (cheminformatics-microservice FAST API app), Prometheus and Grafana (logging and visualisation of metrics) services and associated volumes shared via a network.
+You may update the docker-compose file to disable or add additional services but by default, the docker-compose file shipped with the project has the backend and the front-end, Prometheus and Grafana (logging and visualisation of metrics) services and associated volumes shared via a network.

 Workers